~/blog $ cat ue5-cpp-vs-standard-cpp.md

 Unreal Engine 5 (UE5) is one of the most powerful and popular game engines in the industry, renowned for its cutting-edge graphics, robust toolsets, and versatility in creating everything from AAA games to VR simulations and architectural visualizations.
 At the core of Unreal Engine 5 is C++, a language chosen for its performance and flexibility.

 However, Unreal Engine’s implementation of C++ differs significantly from modern standard C++ (C++11, C++14, C++17, and C++20).
-These differences can be daunting for programmers new to Unreal Engine development.
-Understanding these distinctions is crucial for efficiently utilizing Unreal Engine’s capabilities and integrating seamlessly with its ecosystem.
+These differences can be daunting for programmers new to Unreal Engine development, and understanding them is crucial for using the engine’s capabilities efficiently and integrating seamlessly with its ecosystem.

-In this guide, we will explore the unique features and variations of Unreal C++ compared to modern standard C++.
-Whether you’re a seasoned C++ developer or new to the language, this comprehensive guide will help you navigate the specific requirements and conventions of Unreal Engine 5 C++ programming, ensuring a smoother transition and more effective development process.
+In this guide, we’ll explore the unique features and variations of Unreal C++ compared to modern standard C++.
+Whether you’re a seasoned C++ developer or new to the language, this guide will help you navigate the specific requirements and conventions of Unreal Engine 5 C++ programming for a smoother transition and a more effective development process.

 Understanding the key differences between Unreal Engine C++ and modern standard C++ is essential for any programmer looking to develop with Unreal Engine 5.
-Here, we’ll delve into the unique aspects of Unreal C++ and how they compare to standard C++.
+Let’s dig into the unique aspects of Unreal C++ and how they compare to standard C++.

 Reflection System

 One of the most significant differences in Unreal C++ is the reflection system.
-Unreal Engine uses macros to provide metadata and reflection capabilities that are not present in standard C++.
-These macros enable the engine to inspect and manipulate code at runtime, which is critical for features like Blueprints, garbage collection, and serialization.
+Standard C++ has no built-in reflection; Unreal Engine adds it through macros that attach metadata to your types.
+The Unreal Header Tool (UHT) parses these macros and generates the code that lets the engine inspect and manipulate your types at runtime — which is critical for features like Blueprints, garbage collection, and serialization.

-UCLASS: Used to declare a class that is reflected and can be instantiated by the Unreal Engine.
+UCLASS: Declares a class that is reflected and can be instantiated by the engine.
 Classes with this macro are eligible for Blueprint integration and other engine features.

 UCLASS()